1. Watermelon is both a fruit and a vegetable.

-Thanks to their sweet taste, watermelons are most commonly considered a fruit.
+Thanks to their sweet taste, watermelons are commonly considered a fruit.
 And they do grow like fruit, originating from flowers that have been pollinated by bees, and, from a botanical perspective, they’re fruits because they contain seeds.
 But many gardeners think of them as vegetables, since they grow them in their gardens alongside other summer veggies like peas and corn.
-Not to mention, watermelon is classified as part of a botanical family of gourds that includes other culinary vegetables like cucumber, squash, and pumpkin.
+Technically, watermelon is classified as part of a botanical family of gourds that includes other culinary vegetables like cucumber, squash, and pumpkin.

 They’re 92 percent water, making them a perfect refresher for those hot summer months.

 To make classification a little easier, however, watermelons tend to be grouped into four main categories: seeded (or picnic), seedless, icebox (also known as mini, or personal size) and yellow/orange.
 One of the most popular varieties is the Crimson Sweet, a seeded melon with deep red, sweet flesh.
-Some of the more unusual varieties include the Golden Midget, whose rind turns yellow when its ripe, and the Cream of Saskatchewan, whose flesh is cream-colored.
+Some of the more unusual varieties include the Golden Midget, whose rind turns yellow when it’s ripe, and the Cream of Saskatchewan, whose flesh is cream-colored.

 Contrary to what you might have heard, seedless watermelons are the result of hybridization, a perfectly natural phenomenon that farmers can nevertheless capitalize on.
 A couple of decades ago, seedless watermelons were hard to find, but today they make up around 85 percent of those sold in the U.S. And those white “seeds” that you still find in your seedless slices?
 They’re actually empty seed coats and are perfectly safe to eat.

-The unusually sweet Bradford—created by Nathaniel Napoleon Bradford in Sumter County, South Carolina, in the 1840s—was one of the most sought-after varieties the Deep South has ever seen.
+The unusually sweet Bradford—created by Nathaniel Napoleon Bradford in Sumter County, South Carolina, in the 1840s—was one of the most sought-after varieties of watermelon the South has ever seen.
 But its soft skin made it hard to transport, and by the early 1920s it had proved to be commercially unviable.
 It would have disappeared completely had the Bradford family not kept it alive in their backyard gardens for multiple generations.
 It’s now being grown commercially again by Nat Bradford, Nathaniel’s great-great-great grandson.